xcart/xcart-docs/_pages/devs_en/basics/itemslist_in_admin_area/items_list_sticky_panel_buttons.md

 As you can see, `getWidget()` method takes first paramater is an array of parameters for a widget passed as a second parameter.

 Another important moment here is that we specify `always-enabled` CSS style for this button.
-It is needed in order to activate the button even before the form itself is changed.
-If we do not specify this class, the button will not be active until we change some record in the ItemsList.
+It is needed in order to activate the button, even if the form itself is not changed.
+If we do not specify this CSS class, the button will not be active until we change some record in the ItemsList.

 When you click the button, it will submit a request to `admin.php?target=sticky_panel_demo` page with `action=demo_one`.
 Of course, you can add your own handler for such action in the controller (`doActionDemoOne()` method) that would process this request as you need.